1970 AMPEG SVT

 For photos, click on the links below:

 Ampeg continued transitioning the two front power switches from plastic to metal (with one, or both black).
-All three versions of switches were used in 1970.
+All three versions of switches were used in 1970 (both plastic, both black metal, one chrome and the other black metal).
 During the year (by serial #100200) painting the inside of the wooden box black became standard and Ampeg also began to paint the chassis black.
-The preamp and chrome chassis were hand numbered with matching numbers until chassis painting began.
+The preamp and chrome chassis were usually hand numbered with matching numbers until chassis painting began.
 The chassis featured a standby interlock for part of 1970 only.
 The interlock was located under the front grille and looked like a two prong power outlet/jack, but was actually a safety standby feature.
 During the year (by serial # 10020x) the metal cord wraps on the back increased from two to four.
 Late in the year the year Ampeg changed the six power tubes from "bottleneck" 6146B's to 6550's.

 In 1970 SVT serial numbers were stamped into the chassis, seen through a "cutout" in the middle of the removable back panel.
 The cutout was located between the standby switch and the external amp jack.
-Ampeg serial number dating is undocumented and very difficult.
+Ampeg 1970 serial numbers started around 93000.
+However, Ampeg serial number dating is undocumented and very difficult.
 Some examples of 1970 SVT serial numbers are 09477x, 09581x, 00515x, 00523x, 10025x, 10062x, 10071x and 10251x.
 For more precise dating cross reference the serial number with the amplifier's transformer, potentiometer, capacitor and speaker codes.

 Component code dating vintage SVT's: As with all vintage gear, the manufacture date is determined by the newest component/date stamp on the unit.
 On vintage SVT's, we've consistently seen the newest date code on the unit as being the four digit white ink stamp on the large output transformer.
 The first two numbers indicate the year, the third and fourth numbers indicate which week of that year.